 Hello, this is me.

-I basically look like this pretty much everyday.
-No makeup, hair looking fly AF and yes you read that correctly, I am a Murderino. #SSDGM I’ll save you some time if you were about to ask me who’s my favorite, Karen or Georgia.
+This is me during my first boudoir session.
+In case you were wondering, yes I am a Murderino. #SSDGM and I’ll save you some time if you were about to ask me who’s my favorite, Karen or Georgia.
 I’ll go ahead and answer for you now that it’s neither, it’s Steven.
 I mean obviously.

 Other than murder and photography I enjoy a rather fine array of things in life.
 I love to travel and I love it so much that I am dedicating my 2019 as the year of, “Saving Up That Ca$h Moneyy!” and as I save up that cash money I plan to buy a van, renovate it and live out of in 2020.
 I can’t wait to be homeless and take pictures of badass babes all across the US.